Tue, 29 Jul 2008

 The deal is terrible for yahoo.
 The CEO must not understand why the previous people in her position did not want a deal with Microsoft.
 Search was the only thing yahoo really had.
 Portals come and go.
 They won't have a product for ten years.
 There's no way they can recover and eventualy Microsoft will steal the portal users to their own websites.
 It's a very bad move for Yahoo.
 I feel bad for the engineers at Yahoo that will be fired.

-tags: google microsoft yahoo evil search
+tags: microsoft search evil google yahoo

 ()